HasanOmar1/Minecraft/README.md

 - Pickaxe : for minning rocks.
 - Shovel : for digging dirt.

-When you remove blocks , the last removed block will go to your inventory and you can use it once again.
+When you remove blocks , ONLY the last removed block will go to your inventory and you can use it once again.

 # Preview of the game